More Than 100 Years of God First—

 A Leader in Christian Higher Education

-Today, APU offers 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, seven regional centers, and online.
+Today, APU offers 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, six regional centers, and online.
 The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges in 2013, and holds 14 other specialized accreditations.

 Currently, the university’s award-winning intercollegiate athletic program consists of 19 teams.
 The athletics program has won an unprecedented eight consecutive National Association of Intercollegiate Athletics (NAIA) Directors’ Cup awards, and began membership in the National Collegiate Athletic Association (NCAA) Division II in fall 2012.
 APU also belongs to the Pacific West Conference in all sports except for football, which belongs to the Great Northwest Athletic Conference (GNAC).